sageil/veterinary_assistant/README.md

 > [!NOTE]
 > In its current state, this project depends on locally running LLMS using Ollama.<br/>
 > install (Ollama)[https://ollama.com/].<br/>
-> Once Ollama installed, install mistral by running `ollama run mistral` from your terminal.<br/>
+> Once Ollama installed, install ollama run openhermes:v2.5 and  by running `ollama run openhermes:v2.5` and `ollama run gemma:latest` from your terminal.<br/>
 > See changing models below to use other models<br/>

 To run the application your machine, follow these steps:
-1. Clone this repository to your local machine.
-2. Install Docker on your machine if you haven't already.
+1. Install Docker on your machine if you haven't already.
-5. Navigate to the ***parent*** directory of where you cloned the repository. project directory in your terminal or command prompt.

-> [!IMPORTANT]
-> If you run the container in any directory other than parent directory of where you cloned the repository, a new crewAi project with the name `veterinary_assistant` will be created.
+2. Install Ollama
+2. Clone this repository to your local machine.

-6. Run the following command to start the container
+3. Run the following command to start the container
 ```bash
 docker container run -e P="veterinary_assistant" --network host -it --rm --mount type=bind,source="$(pwd)",target=/app sageil/crewai:latest bash
 ```
+4. Run `poetry install`
+5. Run `poetry shell`
+6. Run `source .venv/bin/activate` to activate the project python environment
 7. Edit the project files using your favourite IDE or editor.
+8. To use the terminal, run the application using `poetry run veterinary_assistant` or if you prefer to use the web interface, run `streamlit run web/app.py`

 ### Option 2: Running the application in Docker

 1. Start a container using